- Best match between your company and the equipment appraiser.

 - If the machinery isn’t running (best due to safety) it’s perfectly fine if you choose to describe what you are using the machinery for.
 As a matter of fact, this helps the appraiser determine that’s its being used in its highest and best use.

-- Speak Clearly and Loudly– You don’t want to appraiser getting the wrong information.
+- Speak Clearly and Loudly– You don’t want the appraiser getting the wrong information.

 - Describe every piece you have: We actually make the escort do this – this eliminates mistakes by making sure the appraiser is fully aware of the options, history and sometimes even industry jargon.